nextflow-io/patterns/README.md

 #### 11. Tuple of values (*)

-This example shows how process can receive as inout and produce as output tuple of values, which is useful to keep together related meta data.
+This example shows how process can receive as input and produce as output tuple of values, which is useful to keep together related meta data.